grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-But remember - this class suffers from the same violation of not separating objects use from construction as the levels.
-Thus, to make this class compliant as well, we have to move the creation of levels out of it:
+But remember - this class suffers from the same violation of not separating objects use from construction as the levels did.
+Thus, to make this class compliant to the principle as well, we have do the same to it that we did to the level classes - move the creation of levels out of it:

 {lang="csharp"}
 ~~~